Exact and Approximate Conformal Inference for Multi-Output Regression: Conclusion

 \section{Conclusion}

 In this paper, we introduced exact $p$-values in multiple dimensions for predictors that are a linear function of the candidate value.
-Specifically, we discussed the exact construction of $p$-values using various conformity measures to include $||\cdot||_1$ and $||\cdot||^2_W$.
-Additionally, we introduced methods for generating convex and non-convex approximations of multidimensional $1-\alpha$ conformal prediction regions through root-based and union-based prediction region construction, respectively, also delivering probabilistic bounds and convergence results for these approximations.
-We then showed empirically with multiple predictors, including a subset of both linear and nonlinear predictors, that these approximations were comparable to the grid-based full conformal prediction regions, while drastically reducing the computational requirements.
+Specifically, we discussed the exact construction of $p$-values using various conformity measures, including $\ell_1$ and $||\cdot||^2_W$.
+Additionally, we introduced methods for various approximations of multidimensional $1-\alpha$ conformal prediction sets through union-based and root-based prediction set construction, \verb|unionCP| and and a multi-task extension to \verb|rootCP|, respectively.
+We also also deliver probabilistic bounds and convergence results for these approximations.
+We then showed empirically with multiple predictors, including a subset of both linear and nonlinear predictors, that these approximations are comparable to \texttt{gridCP} sets, while drastically reducing the computational requirements.

-Future work could involve further exploration of various constructions of $H(x_{n+1}, x_i)$.
-As an example, it is well known that random forests \cite{breiman2001random} provide predictions which can be described as

-where $w(x_i)$ is constructed based on the appearance of training data covariates $x_1, \hdots, x_n$ with the point of interest $x_i$ in terminal nodes \cite{lin2006random, meinshausen2006quantile}.
-Adjustment of the random forest procedure to generate $w(x_i)$ exchangeably with some $(x_{n+1}, z)$ would reduce the computation required to generate $p$-values and potentially reduce variability due to randomization inherent to the procedure.

-We also hope to further explore other approximation approaches and how they can be used in decision-making under uncertainty, e.g., a robust optimization setting.